 Summer was definitely in the air, with the rare Manchester sunshine making an appearance and adding to the atmosphere of our Wimbledon-themed day.
 After being beautified, we tucked into the array of food on offer – prosecco, Victoria sponge, finger sandwiches, and even tennis ball shaped macarons – before browsing through the rails of clothing.

 The first thing I was drawn to was a pretty white circle dress with yellow embroidered flowers.
-Then I spotted a gingham day dress in several different colours (hello new work wardrobe…) before a delicate boho floral skirt caught my eye.
-After spending a good half an hour cooing over all of the pretties, I’d already made a mental shopping list longer that I care to admit.
+Then I spotted a gingham day dress in several different colours before a delicate boho floral skirt caught my eye.
+After spending a good half an hour cooing over all of the garments, I’d already made a mental shopping list longer than I care to admit.

-I also got to meet even more of the gorgeous girls over at Joanie Clothing in ‘real life’; the faces behind the emails and the ones that work so very hard to bring us Joanie groupies such perfect garments on a regular basis.
-I don’t know about you guys but knowing that a company is made up of genuine enthusiasm, a passion for the products and happy colleagues makes all the difference when I’m deciding where to spend my hard-earned cash.
+I also got to meet even more of the gorgeous Joanie team; the faces behind the emails and the people that work so very hard to bring us Joanie groupies such lovely vintage-inspired clothing on a regular basis.
+I don’t know about you but knowing that a company is made up of genuine enthusiasm, a passion for the products and has a great ethos makes all the difference when I’m deciding where to spend my hard-earned cash.

 We were even treated to a Joanie beach bag, sunglasses and slogan t-shirt as a little thank you – I can’t wait to road test them in Barcelona next month!
 It was the perfect, relaxed afternoon and I’m already looking forward the Joanie Christmas Party later this year (yes really…)